harp-tech/protocol/Device.md

 | 1            	| Active Mode.    	      |
 | 2            	| Reserved.              	|
 | 3            	| Speed Mode.
 Deprecated.	|

+> [!WARNING]
+>
+> `Speed` mode is now deprecated, and SHOULD NOT be implemented in any new devices.
+This mode was used to support the implementation of dedicated communication protocols.
+When entering `Speed` mode, the device SHOULD NOT reply to host commands, other than its specific `Speed` mode commands.
+>
+> The device MUST reply with `Error` in case this operation mode is not supported.

 * **HEARTBEAT_EN [Bit 2]:** If this bit is set, the device sends an `Event` message every second with the contents of [`R_HEARTBEAT`](#r_heartbeat-u16--heartbeat-register-reporting-the-current-status-of-the-device).
 This allows the host to check the status of the device periodically.
 If the `ALIVE_EN` bit is also set, this bit has precedence and the device must send `R_HEARTBEAT` periodically instead of `R_TIMESTAMP_SECOND`.
 * **DUMP [Bit 3]:** If this bit is set, the device adds the content of all registers to the streaming buffer as `Read` messages.
 This bit is always read as 0.